How do you wash alpaca blanket

 Drying is critical for preserving softness and preventing shrinkage.
 Never tumble dry.

-Lay the blanket flat on a clean towel or drying rack.
-Reshape gently to its original size.
-Avoid hanging.
+1. Flat drying: Lay the blanket flat on a clean towel or drying rack.
+Reshape it gently to its original size while damp.
+Avoid hanging it, as the weight of the water will stretch the blanket.

 Step 5: Storing your alpaca blanket

-Proper storage keeps your blanket soft and protected.
+Proper storage keeps your blanket soft and protected during the off-season.

-Use a breathable cotton bag or storage box to prevent mildew.
+• Avoid plastic: Use a breathable cotton bag to prevent mildew.

-Use cedar chips or lavender sachets to keep pests away.
+• Protect from moths: Use cedar chips or lavender sachets to naturally repel pests.

-Step 6: When to consider dry cleaning your alpaca blanket
+Step 6: Can you dry clean alpaca blanket items?

-While hand washing is typically sufficient, some alpaca blankets may benefit from professional dry cleaning.
-This is especially true for blankets with blended fibers, intricate patterns, or delicate embellishments.
-Always check the care label to see if dry cleaning is recommended.
+While hand washing is typically sufficient, can you dry clean alpaca blanket products?
+Yes, and sometimes it is the preferred method.
+This is especially true for blankets with complex weaves, blended fibers, or delicate embellishments.

-Dry cleaning is also a good option if your blanket has stubborn stains or odors that don't come out with hand washing.
-For blankets requiring extra care, consulting a professional cleaner who specializes in delicate fabrics ensures proper treatment without damaging the fibers.
+Dry cleaning is also a good option if your blanket has stubborn stains or odors.
+Always consult a professional cleaner who specializes in delicate natural fibers to ensure proper treatment.

 Preserve the softness and longevity of your alpaca blanket